 Your disability pension will usually begin at the beginning of the month following the end of your daily sickness allowance.
 Therefore, you should apply for the disability pension about three months before your sickness allowance period ends.
 You can be granted a disability pension retroactively for a maximum of six months of the arrival of the application.

 You will receive the disability pension decision within around two months of the date on which we received your application.
-Read more about what to do if you receive a negative disability pension decision.

 A disability pension consists of two components: the pension accrued before the onset of disability and the pension for projected pensionable service.
 Read more about what affects the amount of pension and what pension accrues on.

 Partial disability pension is half of a full disability pension.